kiba/Writings/for_science/chp24_reckoning.md

 **Hours ago...**
 **Cindy Blue**

-The rumors of the Sidonians never having any culture can't scarcely be further away from the truth, especially when correspondent Cindy Blue swallowed her first sushi in a lively and beautiful restaurant in front of the camera crew for the Vales News Network.
+The totally bogus rumors of the Sidonians never having any culture can't scarcely be further away from the truth, especially when correspondent Cindy Blue swallowed her first sushi in a lively and beautiful restaurant in front of the camera crew for the Vales News Network.

 Surrounding her was a whole bunch of same-face in their characteristic uniform intently watching her.
 The Vale News crew were an obvious aberration in the order of things, standing out not only with camera equipment, but also with more variation of appearances through both fashion, body type, and colors.
 Of Last not lest, they were also foreigners in a very strange and small world.